Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

+\begin{proposition} Suppose $f$ is a generalized linear model, $c$ is the $L^1$ norm, and $\ell(.,1)$ is a convex loss function that is decreasing in its first argument.
+Then, there exist choices for $\ell$ and $\xz$ such that the objective in Equation~\ref{eq:xr} is non-convex in $x$. \end{proposition}

+\begin{proof} Note that at $\beta=1$, Equation~\eqref{eq:rob-cons-trade} is the same as Equation~\eqref{eq:robustness}.
+Furthermore, the set of solutions to Equation~\ref{eq:robustness} and Equation~\eqref{eq:xr} is identical since the only difference between the two equations is the additional second term in Equation~\eqref{eq:robustness}, which is a constant.

-\paragraph{Non-convexity of the Optimization Problem in Equation~\ref{eq:xr} for Linear Models} We provide a concrete example that makes it easy to verify the non-convexity of the optimization problem in Equation~\ref{eq:xr} even for linear models.
+We provide a concrete example that makes it easy to verify the non-convexity of the optimization problem in Equation~\eqref{eq:xr} even for linear models.
 Consider an instance in one dimension where $\xz = [1,1]$ (note that the second dimension is the unchangeable intercept), $\thetaz = [0,0]$, $\ell$ is squared loss, $\alpha = 0.5$, and $\lambda = 1$.
-For any recourse, $\robx = [x,1]$ (note that the intercept cannot change), the worst-case $\newtheta$ is of the form $[0.5 \text{sign}(x), -0.5]$ since $\alpha$ is 0.5 and $\thetaz$ is 0 in both dimensions.
-The cost of recourse for $\robx$ can be written as $1/\left(e^{0.5x \text{sign}(x)-0.5}\right)^2 + |x-1|$.
-This function is not convex.
+For any recourse, $\robx = [x,1]$ (note that the intercept cannot change), the worst-case $\newtheta$ is of the form $[0.5 \sign(x), -0.5]$ since $\alpha$ is 0.5 and $\thetaz$ is 0 in both dimensions.
+The cost of recourse for $\robx$ can be written as $1/\left(e^{0.5x \sign(x)-0.5}\right)^2 + |x-1|$.
+Plotting this one-dimensional function proves that this function is not convex. \end{proof}